Georgekemk/Educopter/README.md

 This section contains:

 * Images of the completed drone
-* Instructions for connecting all components
+* Instructions for integrating the EDUCOPTER board with a quadcopter design
-* Guidance on flight configurations
-* Steps for synchronising the radio controller, sensors, and motors
 * Instructions for performing the first flight

 ```